tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/blind-spot-design.md

 - Conflict area : Right/left side area from the self position to the stop line.

-Stop judgement
-When both conditions are met for any of each object, it’s judged as “no go”.
+Stop/Go state: When both conditions are met for any of each object, this module state is transited to the "stop" state and insert zero velocity to stop the vehicle.

 - Object is on the detection area
 - Object’s predicted path is on the conflict area

-In order to avoid a rapid stop, the detection won’t be executed after the vehicle passed the judge line
+In order to avoid a rapid stop, the “stop” judgement is not executed after the judgment line is passed.

-Once judged as “no go”, the judgement will be changed to “go” after the “clear” state succeeds a certain period (e.g. 2 seconds).
+Once a "stop" is judged, it will not transit to the "go" state until the "go" judgment continues for a certain period in order to prevent chattering of the state (e.g. 2 seconds).
-(To prevent a chattering)

 ### Module Parameters